00fox/Ds2vJoy/README.md

 - Solo is central led and battery status
   - central led is working as long as the mapping is active and doesn't react to conditions
 - Eight ones are destination (together, or in a timeline)
-- Group of checkboxes is for mouse choice (to use with special mouse action ACTIVE_MOUSE)
+- Group of checkboxes is for mouse choice (to use with special action ACTIVE_MOUSE)
-- Group of numbers, Grid, is either for special mouse actions,
+- Group of numbers, Grid, is either for special actions,
   - or to use mouse in a zone instead of the full screen, divided or not in a grid
   - or to use mouse in the full screen, divided
-- Two digits in the lower right corner are the mouse coordinates, to make it easier to enter special mouse actions
+- Two digits in the lower right corner are the mouse coordinates (see Efficiency)
-  - click on the left number to start capture, the color changes for 3s, and after 3s it come back to its normal state with the mouse point you were at captured
-  - click on the right number, while you already selected an element of the grid, insert the coordinates into this column (x,y or w,h or nw,nh)

 ______________________________________________________________________________________ Input method